 Jack C. Lee is President of Facet Resources Ltd., a private investment company.
-Mr. Lee has 40 years of experience in the oil and gas industry.
-He is currently Lead Director of the Corporation and serves as Chairman of Alaris Royalty Corp., Ithaca Energy Inc., CanEra Energy Corp. and Gryphon Petroleum Corp.
-He was previously Vice Chairman of Penn West Energy Trust, Chairman of Canetic Resources Trust ("Canetic") and President and CEO of Acclaim Energy Trust ("Acclaim"), a predecessor of Canetic.
+Mr. Lee has 42 years of experience in the oil and gas industry.
+He is currently Lead Director of the Corporation and serves as Chairman of Alaris Royalty Corp., Ithaca Energy Inc. and Gryphon Petroleum Corp.
+He was previously Vice Chairman of Penn West Energy Trust, Chairman of Canetic Resources Trust ("Canetic"), President and CEO of Acclaim Energy Trust ("Acclaim"), a predecessor of Canetic, and Chairman of CanEra Energy Corp.
 Prior thereto, Mr. Lee was President and CEO of Danoil Energy Ltd., a predecessor of Acclaim.
 Mr. Lee has a Bachelor of Arts and a Bachelor of Commerce, is a member of the Institute of Corporate Directors and holds the ICD.D designation.